8 Extraordinary Things to Do in Abu Dhabi (That Aren't Shopping Malls)

 3. Mangrove National Park Kayaking

-This one surprised me.
-Abu Dhabi has 75 square kilometers of protected mangrove forests — a dense, green ecosystem of tidal channels, wading birds, and marine life.
+This is the one that catches everyone off guard.
+Abu Dhabi holds 75 square kilometers of protected mangrove forests — a dense, green ecosystem of tidal channels, wading birds, and marine life.
 Twenty minutes from the downtown skyscrapers.

 Guided kayak tours (150-250 AED / $40-68, 2 hours) launch from the Eastern Mangroves promenade.
-I paddled through tunnels of mangrove roots, spotted herons and egrets, and watched a flamingo (yes, wild flamingoes in the UAE) standing in shallow water 10 meters away.
+You'll paddle through tunnels of mangrove roots, spot herons and egrets, and — with luck — watch a wild flamingo (yes, wild flamingoes in the UAE) stand in shallow water 10 meters away.

 Best in early morning (cooler, more wildlife) or late afternoon (golden light).
 Book through noukhada.ae or ecoquest.ae.
 Self-guided SUP rentals also available.

-This is the Abu Dhabi that surprised me — a natural wilderness in a city famous for its artificial islands.
+This is the Abu Dhabi few expect — a natural wilderness in a city famous for its artificial islands.

 4. Qasr Al Watan (Presidential Palace)

-The working presidential palace, opened to public in 2019, is an exercise in maximum Arabian architecture.
-The Great Hall dome is 37 meters high.
-The mosaic work and geometric patterns cover every surface.
+The working presidential palace, opened to the public in 2019, is an exercise in maximum Arabian architecture.
+The Great Hall dome rises 37 meters.
+Mosaic work and geometric patterns cover every surface.
 The library houses rare manuscripts dating back centuries.

 Entry: 65 AED (~$18), includes the evening light show (7:30PM, projected on the palace facade).
 Open 10AM-7:30PM.
 Photography allowed throughout.

-I expected spectacle and got substance — the exhibits on Arabian governance, law, and intellectual heritage are genuinely informative.
+Expect spectacle and you'll find substance — the exhibits on Arabian governance, law, and intellectual heritage are genuinely informative.
 The palace grounds are manicured to an almost surreal degree.
 Allow 2-3 hours including the light show.

 5. Yas Island Thrills